Victor Ion Popa

-Victor Ion Popa ([ˈviktor iˈon ˈpopa]; July 29, 1895 in Bârlad – March 30, 1946 in Bucharest) was a Romanian dramatist.
+Victor Ion Popa ([ˈviktor iˈon ˈpopa]; July 29, 1895 – March 30, 1946) was a Romanian dramatist.

+Biography

-He went to primary school in the village of Călmăţui, a village in the Grivița commune, in the former Tutova County, where his father was a schoolteacher.
-At Iași he finished his first five years of junior high/high school at the Costache Negruzzi Boarding High School and his last two years of high school at the National High School, graduating in 1914.
-He enrolled in the Iași Conservatory and for a time in the Law Faculty of the University of Iași.
+He was born in Bârlad, the first of three children of Ion Popa and Aspasia, née Pavelescu.
+He went to primary school in Călmățui, a village in the Grivița commune, in the former Tutova County, where his father was a schoolteacher.
+At Iași he finished his first five years of secondary school at the Costache Negruzzi Boarding High School and his last two years of high school at the National High School, graduating in 1914.
+He enrolled in the Iași Conservatory and for a time in the law faculty of the University of Iași.
+In 1916, when Romania entered World War I on the side of the Allies, Popa interrupted his studies and attended an officers' school, graduating as sub-lieutenant.
+In 1917, he fought at the battles of Mărăști and Oituz, an experience he will write about in "Flower of steel, novel of war".